ArulGandhi/encode25/readme.md

 *   Google's Gemini Multimodal Live API

 ## Getting Started
+## Only for personal use (hosting it requires HTTPS, which is not required when hosting locally)
 1. Clone repo, install dependencies.
 2. Copy `.env` from `.env.sample`, fill with API keys and Kinde credentials.
 3. Run `npm start`.